-Rakesh is also active in the legal community.
-He is an editor of the Green Bag and a member of The American Lawyer’s Young Lawyer Editorial Board.
+Rakesh is active in the legal community.
+He sits on the Boards of the Legal Aid Society for the District of Columbia and the Second Look Project, and is an editor of the Green Bag.
 He also serves on the Nominations Committee of the Asian Pacific American Bar Association-DC, and previously served as a Director of APABA-DC’s Education Fund.

 - Undergraduate: Columbia University, Phi Beta Kappa, summa cum laude

 - Law: Stanford Law School; Member, Stanford Supreme Court Litigation Clinic; Notes Editor, Stanford Law Review; Best Brief and Best Overall Team, 2010 Kirkwood Moot Court Competition; Best Oral Advocate, 2010 National Trial Competition (awarded by the American College of Trial Lawyers)

 - Justice Elena Kagan, Supreme Court of the United States (October Term 2011)

 - Judge Harvie Wilkinson III, United States Court of Appeals for the Fourth Circuit (2010 – 2011)